Tapio Lehtinen: Golden Globe Race 2018

 Lehtinen was one of the 18 sailors to participate in the 2018 Golden Globe Race.
 He was one of the five sailors who were able to complete the race, and was placed last.
 The race was the 50th anniversary race of the original Golden Globe Race, and participators were allowed to use only techniques available during the original race.

 The race began on 1 July 2018, from Les Sables-d'Olonne, France.
 Lehtinen's boat was called Asteria.
 It was built in Italy in 1964, and its type was S&S Gaia 36.

 By the time Lehtinen reached the waters of Tasmania, his boat was plagued by lepadidae, which had fastened on its bottom in the Indian Ocean.
 The Australian authorities did not allow him to clear the bottom of the boat, as lepadidae is an introduced species in the region.
 Some of the other participants in the race, however, had been allowed to undertake such an operation.
 The lepadidae had been able to fasten on the bottom of the boat, as it had not been treated with appropriate anti-fouling paint.
-The mistake had been made at a Finnish yard, and the reason for this was the fact that the kinds of anti-fouling paint that are used for boats in ocean races are not allowed to be used in the Baltic Sea.
+The mistake had been made at a Finnish yard, and the reason for this was that the kinds of anti-fouling paint that are used for boats in ocean races are not allowed to be used in the Baltic Sea.
 The lepadidae effectively put an end to Lehtinen's competition for victory, and he was not able to achieve more than the bottom place in the race.